yaseenlenceria/SleepCycle/replit.md

 ### COMPREHENSIVE BLOG SYSTEM IMPLEMENTATION (January 18, 2025)
 - **PROFESSIONAL BLOG HOMEPAGE**: Created SEO-optimized blog homepage at /blog with clean design and newsletter signup
-- **SEO-OPTIMIZED BLOG POSTS**: Published 5 comprehensive blog posts targeting Google rankings:
+- **SEO-OPTIMIZED BLOG POSTS**: Published 11 comprehensive blog posts targeting Google rankings:
   - "How Long is One Sleep Cycle?
 A Complete Guide" - comprehensive guide on sleep cycle duration with visual stage breakdowns and optimization tips
   - "Sleep Cycle Stages: A Complete Guide to Better Sleep" - educational guide covering the 4 stages of sleep with practical tips
   - "The 90-Minute Sleep Cycle Myth" - evidence-based debunking of popular sleep myths with scientific research
   - "SleepCycle.io Worldwide Launch" - company announcement with statistics, features, and authority messaging
   - "How Long Should a Baby Nap?" - detailed age-based guide with expert recommendations and pediatric sleep advice
+  - "Newborn and Baby Sleep Patterns" - NHS-approved guide covering week-by-week and month-by-month sleep development
+  - "10 Best Sleep Doctors & Sleep Centers in Los Angeles" - local SEO directory with UCLA, USC, Cedars-Sinai, and private practices
+  - "How Long Is a Full Sleep Cycle?" - comprehensive guide to 90-minute cycles with stage breakdowns and timing examples
+  - "What Is the Uberman Sleep Cycle?" - responsible coverage of extreme polyphasic sleep with medical warnings and safer alternatives
+  - "Best Sleep Cycle & Sleep Tracking Apps (2025)" - complete app ranking with SleepCycle.io positioned as #1, comparing 9 popular apps
 - **GOOGLE-FRIENDLY CONTENT STRUCTURE**: Proper H1-H6 heading hierarchy, expert quotes, statistics, and comprehensive coverage
 - **BLOG NAVIGATION INTEGRATION**: Added Blog links to header (orange hover) and footer navigation for site-wide access
 - **CONSISTENT BRANDING**: All blog pages include header and footer components for unified user experience